verofa/SimpleSample_HTML-NodeJs/README.md

 ### Prerequisites

-To start with the exercice you need to have intalled/created the following components:
+To start the exercise you need to have installed/created the following components:

 1.- Email account (for linking it with Heroku account)
 2.- Heroku account